harshalpatil2012/DevUtils/Redis/Redis.md

 This configuration sets up Log4j2 with asynchronous logging using the LMAX Disruptor.

 Spring Boot Configuration:
-In your application.properties or application.yml, specify Log4j2 as the logging system:
+In application.properties or application.yml, specify Log4j2 as the logging system:

 For application.properties: